- Search The Registry

 Frances Goitsemang Maswabi was born Frances Maswabi in Green Point, Beaconsfield, Kimberley, South Africa.
 Her father was Herman Maswabi from Ramotswa in Botswana, and her mother, Sarah Voss, was a Tswana person from Kimberley.
 She attended the Racecourse Primary School and the Lyndhurst Road School in Malay Camp, Kimberley.
 She worked briefly as a teacher and then, moving to Port Elizabeth, as a domestic servant and a factory worker.

-She married Lucas Baard in Port Elizabeth in 1942, having known him from school days in Kimberley.
+She married Lucas Baard in Port Elizabeth in 1942, having known him from childhood in Kimberley.
 In 1948, Baard joined the African National Congress because of her experiences of oppression and exploitation under Apartheid.
-She was an organizer in the ANC's Women's League in 1952 at the time of the Defiance Campaign, serving later in various posts, including Secretary and Treasurer of the League's Port Elizabeth branch.
+She was an organizer in the ANC's Women's League in 1952 during the Defiance Campaign, serving later in various posts, including Secretary and Treasurer of the League's Port Elizabeth branch.
 In the mid-1950s, she served as National Treasurer of the Women's League.
 She was also an executive committee member and local Port Elizabeth branch President of the Federation of South African Women (FEDSAW).

 In 1956, she was one of the defendants in the Treason Trial and became an executive committee member of the South African Congress of Trade Unions (SACTU).
 She was arrested in 1960 and 1963 when she was kept in solitary confinement for 12 months.
 In 1964 she was arrested yet again and sentenced to 5 years imprisonment.
 Her children were taken care of by relatives in Port Elizabeth and Kimberley.
 Following her release in 1969, she was banished to Boekenhout, moving two years later when her banning order expired to Mabopane (near Pretoria).